|

 While

-we cannot assure you a touching encounter with a friendly whale—acts of
+we cannot assure that a touching encounter with a friendly whale will

-nature are not often guaranteed, are they?—perhaps half of our guests share this most
+nature are not guaranteed, are they?—now, virtually all of our guests

 memorable experience.
+And the whales have always been there when we are!
 On our tours, two boating journeys are planned on

 Photography can be breathtaking!
 Our guests find many memorable experiences with